SysKitTeam/docs-monitor/how-to/monitoring-templates/template-wizard.md

 ---
-title: Template Wizard
-description: >-
-  This article outlines all necessary steps for loading custom performance counters and the successful performance monitoring of your Windows environments.
+description: This article outlines all necessary steps for loading custom performance counters and the successful performance monitoring of your Windows environments.
-author: Andrea Budisa
-date: 21/6/2017
 ---

 # Template Wizard